QualityEnforcer/QualityEnforcer/README.md

 * Trailing whitespace

 It can also do some basic code analysis, such as how much of a certain style your project uses.

+Quality Enforcer may also be used as a C# library for more customized quality control.

+## Usage

+**NOTE**: Not implemented

+    QualityEnforcer.exe [options...] path/to/project/

+The default option is to detect line endings and indentation style, and use the most common, as well as these
+options:

+* Trim trailing whitespace
+* Trim trailing lines

+### Options

+**--analyze \[output]:** Quality Enforcer will not make any changes, but will instead analyze the project and produce a summary at \[output].

+**--options \[file]:** Instead of using .qualityrules at the project root, this file will be used instead.

+## Quality Rules

+Optionally, a `.qualityrules` file may be placed in the root of the project to pull code styles from.
+This file is simple, following the `key=value` format.
+An example:

+    # Comments may be made like this.
+Empty lines are ignored.

+    LineEndings=LF
+    Indentation=Spaces
+    NumberOfSpaces=4

+Available options include:

+* **LineEndings:** Detect/LF/CRLF.
+Default: Detect
+* **Indentation:** Detect/Tabs/Spaces.
+Default: Detect
+* **NumberOfSpaces:** Integer.
+For use with space-style indentation.
+Default: 4
+* **TrimTrailingLines:** Boolean.
+Default: True
+* **TrimTrailingWhitespace:** Boolean.
+Default: True